 Sanhedrin—Chamber of hewn stone—to the south

-Scourged—Praetorium/Antonia Fortress—to the north (or crowned with thornes).
+He was scourged—Praetorium/Antonia Fortress—to the north (or crowned with thorns).

 Slaughter the sacrifice before the Lord’s presence Leviticus 1:5